FuelLabs/fuel-specs/specs/protocol/abi.md

 #### Panic receipt

 - `type`: `Panic`.
-- `id`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context.
-Zero (`"0"`) otherwise.
+- `id`: Hexadecimal string representation of the 256-bit (32 bytes) contract ID of the current context if in an internal context. `null` otherwise.
 - `reason`: String representation of a 64-bit unsigned integer; panic reason.
 - `pc`: String representation of a 64-bit unsigned integer; value of register `$pc`.
 - `is`: String representation of a 64-bit unsigned integer; value of register `$is`.